perpetualKid/BrickPi.Uwp/README.md

 ### Sensors

 Sensor ports typically need to be initialized with the specific sensor type, as different sensors use different response data format.
-Else if not initialiezd, each sensor port is preinitialized with a RawSensor (technically sending a 10-bit response value), which some analog sensors are using.
-Else an instance of a specific sensor type needs to be created, and attached to the Brick.Sensors collection.
-If multiple sensors will be attached, initialized can be hold until all sensors are created and added to the collection.
+If not initialiezd, each sensor port is initialized with a RawSensor (technically sending a 10-bit response value), which some analog sensors are using.
+Instances of the specific sensor type need to be created, and attached to the Brick.Sensors collection.
+If multiple sensors will be attached, initialization can be hold until all sensors are created and added to the collection.

 ```C#
 NXTTouchSensor touch = new NXTTouchSensor(SensorPort.Port_S1, SensorType.TOUCH_DEBOUNCE);